Richard-Burns/SimpleMixer/README.md

 # Simple Mixer
 Simple Mixer is a real-time and video mixing tool built entirely in TouchDesigner.
-It's currently tested and working in 099 stable build 20625.
+It's currently tested and working in build 2021.14360.

 Simple Mixer is now discontinued as far as new features go.
 Bug fixes will be maintained for now.
 Stay posted for SimpleMixer 2 which will be a whole new engine and UI...and also not so simple.